-Chemicals that should be considered for the vapor intrusion pathway include those with a Henry's law constant of approximately $1 \times 10^{-5}$ atm-m/mole or greater, a molecular weight of approximately 200 g/mole or less, and known to pose a potential cancer risk or noncancer hazard through the inhalation pathway.
+Chemicals that should be considered for the vapor intrusion pathway include those with a Henry's law constant of approximately 1 x 10-5 atm-m3/mole or greater, a molecular weight of approximately 200 g/mole or less and known to pose a potential cancer risk or noncancer hazard through the inhalation pathway.
 If all three of these criteria are met, the constituent is considered volatile and toxic.
-Table A-3 contains the VISLs for chemicals which met these three criteria.
-However, this list in Table A-3 is not comprehensive and any additional compounds meeting the above three criteria not listed in Table A-3 and present in site media will require additional analyses following the methods contained herein.
+Table A-4 contains the VISLs for chemicals which met these three criteria.
+However, this list in Table A-4 is not comprehensive and any additional compounds meeting the above three criteria not listed in Table A-4 and present in site media will require additional analyses following the methods contained herein.